Enservco (NYSEAMERICAN:ENSV) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a report published on Thursday.
+StockNews.com began coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a report issued on Wednesday morning.
 The brokerage issued a sell rating on the oil and gas producer’s stock.

-Enservco (NYSEAMERICAN:ENSV – Free Report) last posted its earnings results on Friday, March 31st.
-The oil and gas producer reported ($0.14) EPS for the quarter.
-Enservco had a negative net margin of 25.76% and a negative return on equity of 129.30%.
-The business had revenue of $6.50 million for the quarter.
+Enservco (NYSEAMERICAN:ENSV – Free Report) last issued its quarterly earnings data on Monday, May 15th.
+The oil and gas producer reported ($0.07) earnings per share (EPS) for the quarter.
+Enservco had a negative return on equity of 129.30% and a negative net margin of 25.76%.
+The business had revenue of $8.91 million during the quarter.

 Enservco Corporation, through its subsidiaries, provides well enhancement and fluid management services to the onshore oil and natural gas industry.
 It offers hot oiling and acidizing, frac water heating, pressure testing, acidizing, and water hauling services, as well as well site construction services.